Unit2795/node-graph-editor-example/README.md

 # Node Graph Editor Example

 ## Synopsis
-A simple example of a 2D editor for creating workflow diagram editor where you can connect "Events" to other "Events" or "Actions".
+A simple example of a 2D editor for creating workflow diagrams where you can connect "Events" to other "Events" or "Actions".

 ![Example](docs/example.png)

 ## Motivation
 Created to demonstrate a performant means of rendering a 2D diagram with lots of interactive nodes.

 ## How To Use
 - Drag nodes from the toolbar onto the page to place them